AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 The market phases are defined according to the book series “Der Händler” (“The Trader”) by Michael Voigt.

+**Important tip**
+MarketPhases indicators  are very history sensitive and need at least up to 2000 intraday candles to see good results.

 **Phase 3:**

 The market is located far away from the movement; a correction is imminent.